GeorgDangl/eeE-BIM-API/doc/repository-services-01/README.md

 Version/Date: 2015.05.13 AET/EPM

-For feedback and comments on current list see:
+For feedback and comments on earlier specification list see:

 * [NEM feedback on v0.42](nem-feedback.md)